system-er/Godot3DInterpreter/README.md

    possible meshes are SPHERE, BOX, TORUS, CAPSULE, CYLINDER, PLANE, QUAD, PRISM

 # Commands interpreter "language" (lowercase allowed):
+7 - a number
+0.7 - a floatnumber
 ; xxx - a comment
 "X - a string
 "[xx xx] - a string with spaces, for example "[hello world]